 If you’ve never been stranded on the side of the road, you should count yourself lucky.
 Stranded motorists are often in predicaments that can severely jeopardize their safety and security.
 Whether a person has locked their keys in their car, or lost the key entirely, being stranded puts you at risk.
-So how do you deal with this state of vulnerability?
+So how do you deal with this state of vulnerability and know what to do when your car breaks down?
 It’s hard to plan for unforeseen circumstances but being armed with these five safety tips will help you better navigate the problem and stay safe.

 1. Assess Your Surroundings